xebiarohan/react/6_Refs_and_portals.md

 }
 ```

-2. Refs are not for manupulating the DOM elements, it is usually used for reading element values.
+1. Refs are not for manipulating the DOM elements, it is usually used for reading element values.

-3. Difference between Refs and state
+2. Difference between Refs and state

-   - In the first render cycle we dont have the ref connection to element
+   - In the first render cycle we don't have the ref connection to element
-   - When Refs changes the component function does not rerenders
+   - When Refs change the component function does not re-render
    - Refs connects element to value from the second render cycle.
    - State should be used for the values that is directly renders on the UI

-4. Refs for internal variable management
+3. Refs for internal variable management
    - Refs can be used for local variable management
-   - Ref value will not reinitialize when a component re-renders (like on updation of state value)
+   - Ref value will not reinitialize when a component re-renders (like on update of state value)

 ```
   let timer = useRef();